 The easiest way to summarize the NR is to simply say that when it was released, it was the most expensive production motorcycle the world had ever seen.
 But the NR is much, much more than a hefty price tag – it’s a symbol of what can happen when one of the world’s best manufacturers goes all out.
-Engraved on the gas cap and displayed on the rear wheel is a simple message but bold message: “THE RESULT OF A DECADE’S PERFECTION”.
+Engraved on the gas tank and displayed on the rear wheel is a simple message, but it’s a bold claim from a company as large (and typically modest) as Honda: “THE RESULT OF A DECADE’S PERFECTION”.

 Just 300 examples were built, and with a price tag of approximately $50,000 when it was released, the NR has only been available to a select few.
 The bike owes its existence to Honda’s NR (New Racing) program, which started with the NR500 Grand Prix racebike of 1979.
 It was Honda’s attempt to fight off two-stroke dominance while being boxed in by GP rules that limited the number of combustion chambers in an engine to four.
 Honda got around it by essentially creating a V-8 as each piston was oval-shaped with two connecting rods.
 It was insanely complicated, but the 500cc race motor was capable of putting out 130 horsepower at 20,000 rpm!